mark-watson/SwiftAI-book/manuscript/preface.md

 Copyright 2022 Mark Watson.
 All rights reserved.

-## This book is licensed with Creative Commons Attribution CC BY Version 3 That Allows Reuse In Derived Works
+## This Book is Licensed with Creative Commons Attribution CC BY Version 3 That Allows Reuse In Derived Works

 You are free to: